Updated on December 13th, 2021

 The road to college starts now!
-There are many things your student can do during their high school freshman and sophomore years to make sure they are ready for college and beyond.
+There are many things your student can do during their high school freshman and sophomore years to make sure they are ready for college and school years beyond.

-Since colleges look at your student’s accomplishments from ALL four years of high school, you don’t want your child to wait until their junior or senior year to start thinking about their GPA and college admissions.
+Since colleges look at your student’s accomplishments from ALL four years of high school, you don’t want your child to wait until their junior year or senior year to start thinking about their GPA, test scores, and college admissions.

 Let us help you make that ride as smooth as possible!
 Here’s our complete checklist for high school freshman and sophomore years that can help your student get started.